 Ministries of Finance who are major shareholders in the MDBs, including regional development banks, can call for enhanced support for climate action.
 Working hand-in-hand with foreign Ministries and development agencies, they can encourage the MDBs to stretch their current balance sheets.
 One calculation suggests the major MDBs could raise lending by US\$750 billion with no change in credit rating (Humphrey, 2022).
-They can also call for proactive capital increases by the global community for the International Development Association (IDA) and Climate Investment Funds (CIF) as well as in underresourced regional development banks.
+They can also call for proactive capital increases by the global community for the International Development Association (IDA) and Climate Investment Funds (CIF) as well as in under-resourced regional development banks.

-Voluntary carbon markets represent a potential innovative source of debt-free finance that Ministries of Finance can explore for decarbonisation, especially for emerging markets and low-income countries (Bhattacharya et al., 2021).
+Voluntary carbon markets represent a potential innovative source of debt-free finance that Ministries of Finance can explore for decarbonization, especially for emerging markets and low-income countries (Bhattacharya et al., 2021).
 Under the Paris Agreement Article 6, countries can attract carbon finance for target projects that may be challenging for other actors to reach, such as for integrated forest management, deploying clean cookstoves, or decommissioning coal power plants.
-Several countries in the Congo Basin are developing a harmonised framework for issuing carbon credits that could attract substantial investment for activities that prevent deforestation.
+Several countries in the Congo Basin are developing a harmonized framework for issuing carbon credits that could attract substantial investment for activities that prevent deforestation.

 - Many eligible countries are not yet well equipped to receive pools of global financial resources for climate action through the MDBs and DFIs.
 Being 'climate finance ready' refers to the ability to access, allocate, distribute and make use of financial resources for climate action.
-Combined with often challenging MDB and bilateral donor access requirements and different MDBs and donors with different geopolitical motivations, this acts as barrier to accessing finance. - Ministries of Finance should therefore take steps to enhance their capacity and that of relevant line ministries - to proactively identify and coordinate sources of international climate finance.
+Combined with often challenging MDB and bilateral donor access requirements and different MDBs and donors with different geopolitical motivations, this acts as barrier to accessing finance. - Ministries of Finance should therefore take steps to enhance their capacity and that of relevant line ministries to proactively identify and coordinate sources of international climate finance.
 This process is not likely to be driven by external agencies in the main nor be as effective as strong domestic leadership.
 Ministries of Finance can establish a dedicated coordination entity, often called a Climate Finance Unit (CFU), within the Ministry of Finance or key sectoral ministry, and can enhance or establish new financial vehicles to ensure resources are effectively and transparently managed.
-Brazil and Mexico have both used their national development banks to act as the principal fiduciary agencies to organise the dispersal of international climate finance. - Ministries of Finance need to act cautiously when harnessing the potential of carbon markets, which requires strong governance and institutional capacity (Florini & LaForge, 2021).
-Transparency around the impact of investments is especially essential to build confidence among buyers and attract investment.
-It is equally essential to have robust mechanisms for ensuring that governments or investors buying credits are not able to count emissions savings towards their NDCs.
-Policymakers in some countries including India and Indonesia have ruled out some or all exports of carbon credits owing to concerns that transferring savings abroad will hinder national decarbonisation efforts.
+Brazil and Mexico have both used their national development banks to act as the principal fiduciary agencies to organize the dispersal of international climate finance.